ThanhNguyxn/the-stamp-office/game/README.md

 - **3D backdrop**: The Shift screen renders a 3D office backdrop via SubViewport.
 Uses only built-in primitives (no external assets).
 - **Tremor effect**: Also triggers camera shake and light flicker in the 3D scene.
+- **Save system**: Automatically saves when completing a shift or changing settings.